polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

-    At the last line in the `benchmarks!` macro, `impl_benchmark_test_suite!` takes three input: the module name, the function that generates a test genesis storage (i.e. `new_text_ext()`), and a test runtime we built when writing our test cases, and expand them into testing code.
+    At the last line in the `benchmarks!` macro, `impl_benchmark_test_suite!` takes three input: the module name, the function that generates a test genesis storage (i.e. `new_text_ext()`), and a test runtime, and expand them into testing code.
+The test runtime can often be the same one used for testing.

     Ultimately benchmarking code is expanded as testing code, so it takes the code you write in testing (you do, right?) to build up [the mock